3DSX/alb.github.io/README.md

 Currently there are two bots.
 The original bot is a Buster aimbot, and another is a racing bot for Drift Race mode.

 Both bots are a WIP.
-See the Issues page for enhancements that are more than likely to be implemented.
-See the Projects page for ideas that may or may not make it in.
+See the Issues page for planned features, bug fixes, and proposed ideas.

 ## How to use